dtolnay/reflect/README.md

 ## Remaining work

 In its current state the proof of concept generates just barely working code for our simple `Debug` derive.
-The `reflect` library needs more work to produce robust code in the presence of lifetimes and generic parameters, and for library signatures involving more complicated types.
+The `reflect` library needs more work to produce robust code for library signatures involving more complicated types.

 Crucially all remaining work should happen without touching the code of our `Debug` derive.
 The promise of `reflect` is that if the macro works for the most basic cases (which the code above already does) then it also works in all the edge cases.
 From here it is `reflect`'s responsibility to compile the dead simple reflection-like `reflect::Value` object manipulations into a fully general and robust procedural macro.